 Linen comes from the flax plant.
 The plants go through a process called “retting” to help separate the fibres.
 The retting breaks down the outside and the “glue” holding the fibres together, which then allows the fibres to be separated, spun, and woven or knit.

 Linen is absorbent, breathable, and stronger than cotton.
 The fibres are porous, and it’s great at keeping you cool in the summer but it can also be insulating in colder temperatures.
-It’s not very elastic, though, and is known for holding wrinkles.

 Why is Linen Fabric so sustainable?